dashpay/platform/packages/dashmate/README.md

 #### Default group

 The [setup](#node-setup) command sets the corresponding group as default.
-To output the current default group or set another one as default use the `group:default` command.
+To output the current default group or set another one as default, use the `group:default` command.

 ```
 USAGE